microsoft/promptpex/.github/instructions/implementation.instructions.md

 Whenever possible, use the original `.prompty` files from the `src/prompts` directory.

+Always to try to create minimal changes to the existing source code and make sure the generated code is compatible with the existing codebase.
+Make changes in such a way that a developer will be able to understand and review the updates.

 ## Phase 1: Test Generation

 PromptPex is a test generate framework for prompts.
 It is made of a graph of LLM transformations that eventually generate a set of